frantjc/valheimw/docs/boiler.md

 Layers and manifests are cached after being pulled via tag so that subsequent pulls via digest will function and be snappy.
 Subsequent pulls via tag will cause `boiler` to rebuild the container image to check if a new build has been released on the given branch.
 Such pulls are still faster than the first, especially if a new build has not been released because no cacheing would need to be done.

-Steam apps sometimes have entrypoints that are non-configurable without editing files that they provide and frequently have additional system dependencies that need to be installed. `boiler` uses a hardcoded database to automatically fix the container images of some Steam apps before returning the images to the puller.
+Steam apps sometimes have entrypoints that are non-configurable without editing files that they provide and frequently have additional system dependencies that need to be installed.
+This makes them incompatible with regular container patterns such as using environment variables or arguments to modify the functionality of the container.
+To work around this, `boiler` uses a hardcoded database to automatically fix the container images of some Steam apps before returning the images to the puller by installing dependencies, moving files around, and modifying the entrypoint.

 Although I am open to the idea, there is currently no public instance of `boiler`.
 I would like one to exist with a non-hardcoded, community-maintainable database to automatically fix the container images of all Steam apps whose out-of-the-box configuration is lacking.
 Until then, you must run your own.
 Thankfully, doing so is easy.